 Mix well, it will look a bit “curdled” because of the pumpkin, but it will combine once you add your flour and leavening, which we’ll do now.
-Place flour, leavening and salt in a small bowl and combine using a whisk.
+Place flour, leavening and salt in a small bowl and whisking to combine.

-Slowly add the all-purpose flour to the mixture, mixing on low until combined, scraping down the sides occasionally.
+Slowly add theto the mixture, mixing on low until combined, scraping down the sides occasionally.

-Remove from oven, set on a cooling rack and allow to cool in pan for 10 minutes
+Remove from oven, set on aand allow to cool in pan for 10 minutes

-Invert onto cooling rack and allow to cool completely before frosting.
+Invert ontoand allow to cool completely before frosting.
 If you don’t want hash marks on the top of your loaf, carefully turn it over back onto the bottom.
 Careful, as it will be hot.